 If the value of the items is value at $100,000 or more, this is a severity level five felony.
 The penalty range increases to 31 to 136 months in prison and carries a fine of up to $300,000.

 Repeat offenses or the theft of specific types of property can result in aggravated consequences.
-To have an accurate view of what a defendant faces with their specific theft charges, it is necessary to speak with a qualified criminal defense attorney in Manhattan to determine how to best defend their case.
+To have an accurate view of what a defendant faces with their specific theft charges, it is necessary to speak with a qualified theft defense attorney in Manhattan to determine how to best defend their case.

 A uniquely tailored defense that is based on an analysis of your case is critical to reaching a favorable resolution to your case.
 A qualified attorney knows state theft laws and how to build a proper defense to the charges against you.